balmli/no.almli.thermostat/README.md

 Add a virtual humidity controller to a zone with a humidity sensor and it will turn on / off fans in the same zone.

+Fans will turn on if the humidity is larger than the target humidity, and off if less than the target humidity.
+For humidifiers the logic can be inverted, by selecting the 'Invert for humidifier' - checkbox in 'Advanced settings'.

 #### Triggers

 - The humidity has changed.